reframejs/reframe/docs/react-frontend-starter.template.md

 Starter to create a React front-end.

-Ideal if you don't need a backend or if you already have one.
+Choose this starter if you don't need a backend or if you already have one.

 If you are not sure if you need a Node.js server, that's fine: You can easily add one afterwards.